nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 ## A Simple Pass Through Stage

-As in our Python guide, we will start with a simple pass-through stage which can be used as a starting point for future development of other stages.
+As in our Python guide, we will start with a simple pass through stage which can be used as a starting point for future development of other stages.
 Note that by convention, C++ classes in Morpheus have the same name as their corresponding Python classes and are located under a directory named `_lib`.
 We will be following that convention.
 To start, we will create a `_lib` directory and a new empty `__init__.py` file.

 While our Python implementation accepts messages of any type (in the form of Python objects), on the C++ side we don't have that flexibility since our node is subject to C++ static typing rules.
 In practice, this isn't a limitation as we usually know which specific message types we need to work with.